Overview

 How to Edit Recurring Appointments

-- If you edit a recurring appointment that was automatically generated due to recurrence settings, that appointment cannot have recurrence settings of its own.
+No nested recurrence: If you edit an appointment that was automatically generated by recurrence, that appointment cannot have its own separate recurrence settings.

-- If you change the base recurrence settings for a line of appointments, all shadow appointments will be wiped clean, and new appointments will be generated.
+Changing recurrence settings: If you update the base recurrence settings for a chain, all Shadow appointments will be cleared, and a new set of appointments will be generated using the updated settings.

 How to Cancel Recurring Appointments